iamramtin/iamramtin/README.md

 ### 🧑🏻‍💻 Software Engineer
 Primarily backend, sometimes full-stack.
-Interested infrastructure, high-performance systems, and intuitive user-centric design.
+Interested in infrastructure, high-performance systems, and intuitive user-centric design.

 #### 👾 Tech stack
 - **Languages:** Node.js and Python usually, Rust and Go more recently, occasional adventures in JVM-based languages (with hesitance), and some frontend frameworks like React.js and Angular